castorini/TrecQA-NegEx/README.md

 + Haotian Zhang, Jinfeng Rao, Jimmy Lin and Mark Smucker.
 Automatically Extracting High-Quality Negative Examples for Answer Selection in Question Answering.
 SIGIR 2017.

-## Negative Example DataSet
+# Negative Example DataSet
-We provided top k={1,3,5,7} negative examples for each (question,answer) pair in the TrecQA train-all set.
+* We provided top k={1,3,5,7} negative examples for each (question,answer) pair in the TrecQA train-all set.
 The different examples sets locate in `NegExSets/` folder and are named as `splitDocNegTopk.tgz`.

+* After you uncompress each NegExSet by ```tar zxvf splitDocNegTopk.tgz```, you will see our negative examples for each (question,answer) pair.
+Each negative example is one sentence which is extracted from the same document containing the answer.
+Each example is named as:

+    * `ID of answer` + `relevance` + `ID of doc` + `ID of sentence` (Seperated by `.`)

+* `ID of answer` is the ID of each answer.
+For train-all set of Trec-QA, there are 56082 (question,answer) pairs in total.
+The ID of the answers range from 1 to 56082.
+* `relevance` is the relevance of each extracted example answer.
+If the relevance is 1, this example is the answer itself.
+Otherwise, it is one of the top k negative examples of the answer.
+* `ID of doc` is the ID of the document which contains the answer.
+All the negative examples sentences come from this document.
+* `ID of sentence` is the ID of the extracted sentence.
+The range of ID is decided by the number of sentences in the document.
+It starts from 0.
+And 0th sentence means it is the first sentence of the document.
+* For example, there is one negative example:`26877.0.FBIS4-45077.45`.
+The name of this example indicates that it is for the answer `26877`.
+The relevance is `0` so that it is a negative example.
+And it is the 46th sentence (ID of sentence starts from 0) of document `FBIS4-45077`.

 ## Prepare TrecQA DataSet
 Please download the TrecQA Dataset and refer to: https://github.com/castorini/data/tree/master/TrecQA